ethereum-optimism/community-hub/src/docs/governance/howto-delegate.md

 1. Your delegate should write up the reasoning behind their votes in a [Delegate Communications Thread](https://gov.optimism.io/c/governance/41).

 Delegation is always in your control.
-You can return to the [delegation page](https://app.optimism.io/delegates) at any time to change your delegate selection, or to re-delegate voting power to yourself (more below).
+You can return to the [delegation app](https://app.optimism.io/delegates) at any time to change your delegate selection.

 ### How do I delegate to myself?